Zaithc/Nitro-generator-checker/README.md

 USAGE

-You might need to disable your antivirus to generator codes faster Download the zip file from the releases page
+1.You might need to disable your antivirus to generator codes faster

+2.Download the zip file from the releases page

-Extract the .zip file
+3.Extract the .zip file

-Run the .exe program
+4.Run the .exe program

-Enjoy your nitro codes
+5.Enjoy your nitro codes

 Creation and checking:

 In this video I only ran it for a few seconds, but I've got a few valid codes out of this (did have to leave it running for a while).